 There's no simple, single answer to what causes mental illnesses such as anxiety and depression.
 Various factors such as our genetic make-up, our brain chemistry, our personality, life experiences and lifestyle factors, all work together to bring about mental illness.
 The same can be said many illnesses we more readily think of as "physical". e.g. Type 2 diabetes or lung cancer.
 Mental illness is associated with various forms of dysfunction in the brain so the bottom line is that mental illness is illness in the same way as any physical illness.
-They are not an indication of being out of touch with God and Jesus though mental illnesses such as anxiety and depression, and perhaps more so depression, may have that effect in a sufferer.
+Mental illnesses like anxiety and depression are not a sign of weak faith or spiritual weakness.
+They are not an indication of being out of touch with God and Jesus though mental illnesses such as anxiety and depression, may have that effect in a sufferer.